SolaceProducts/pubsubplus-gcp-quickstart/README.md

 ![alt text](/images/gce_network.png "GCE Firewall rules") `tcp:80;tcp:8080;tcp:1883;tcp:8000;tcp:9000;tcp:55003;tcp:55555`

-For more information on the ports required for the message router see the [configuration defaults](https://docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/SW-Broker-Configuration-Defaults.htm ).
+For more information on the ports required for the message broker see the [configuration defaults](https://docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/SW-Broker-Configuration-Defaults.htm ).
 For more information on Google Cloud Platform Firewall rules see [Networking and Firewalls](https://cloud.google.com/compute/docs/networks-and-firewalls ).

-**Note:** For troubleshooting, be aware that there may be existing firewall rules with the target "Apply to all" or otherwise applicable to the VMs you created and they will be additionally automatically applied.
+**Note:** For troubleshooting, be aware that there may be existing firewall rules with the target "Apply to all", or otherwise applicable to the VMs you've created, and they will also be automatically applied.

-It may be also required to allow egress traffic to the internet for certain use cases.
-In this case create an additional rule using similar steps.
+It may also be required to allow egress traffic to the internet for certain use cases.
+In this case, create an additional rule using similar steps.

 # Gaining admin access to the message broker

 Refer to the [Management Tools section](https://docs.solace.com/Management-Tools.htm ) of the online documentation to learn more about the available tools.
-The WebUI is the recommended simplest way to administer the message broker for common tasks.
+The Solace PubSub+ Manager is the recommended way to administer the message broker for common tasks.

-## WebUI, SolAdmin and SEMP access
+## PubSub+ Manager, SolAdmin and SEMP access

-Management IP will be the External IP associated with your GCE instance and port will be 8080 by default.
+The Management IP will be the External IP associated with your GCE instance, and the port will be 8080 by default.

-**Note:** if using the HA deployment, unless specifically required otherwise, use the GCE instance that is in Active role (this is the Primary node at the initial setup but can be the Backup node after a failover).
+**Note:** If using the HA deployment, unless specifically required otherwise, use the GCE instance that is in the Active role (this is the Primary node at the initial setup, but can be the Backup node after a failover).

 ![alt text](/images/gce_public_ip.png "getting started publish/subscribe")

 ## Solace CLI access

-Access the web ssh terminal window by clicking the [ssh] button next to your message broker instance, then launch a SolOS cli session:
+Access the web ssh terminal window by clicking the [ssh] button next to your message broker instance, then launch a Solace CLI session:

 ```sh
 $sudo docker exec -it solace /usr/sw/loads/currentload/bin/cli -A